 Facts and figures

 - Erasmus University Rotterdam is ranked number 3 in Business Administration and number 4 in Management (ARWU 2021)

 - ERIM currently supports a community of around 250 senior researchers and 160 doctoral students

-- Five research programmes spanning all areas of management research: Business Processes, Logistics & Information Systems; Organisation; Marketing; Finance & Accounting; Strategy & Entrepreneurship
+- 5 research programmes spanning all areas of management research: Business Processes, Logistics & Information Systems; Organisation; Marketing; Finance & Accounting; Strategy & Entrepreneurship

 - Access to EUR's state-of-the-art behavioural lab, extensive range of databases and excellent computing facilities.

-- Strong ERIM presence in top academic journals
+- ERIM has a strong presence in top academic journals

-- More than 200 international research seminars, workshops and conferences each year
+- More than 200 international research seminars, workshops and conferences are held each year